How long do fathers get for paternity leave in California?

-As a father in California you are ENTITLED to 12 weeks of federally protected [unpaid] paternity leave and 4-6 weeks out of these 12 weeks of state funded FULLY PAID paternity leave.
-Who pays for it ?
+Fathers in California have a right to 12 weeks of federally protected [unpaid] paternity leave and 4-6 weeks out of these 12 weeks of state funded [paid] paternity leave.
+Who pays for it?
 Well – You whenever you pay taxes.

 How does paternity leave works?